FallaApe/Journey-through-C/README.md

 - `matrix_input_display.c` – Takes input for a 2D matrix from the user and displays it in matrix form
 - `temperature_converter.c` – Converts temperatures between Fahrenheit and Celsius using a menu-driven loop
 - `triangle_check.c` – Checks if three given side lengths can form a valid triangle using the triangle inequality rule
+- `string_array_print.c` – Prints an array of predefined strings using a loop with tab-separated output